|Clinical Specialization: Health and Neuropsychological

 - Health Disparities

 At least one year of clinical externship in a Health/Neuropsychology facility (including, but not limited to the following sites):

 - New York Hospital (Cornell) Westchester

 - Memorial Sloan Kettering Cancer Center

 - North Shore University Hospital

-Note that the Health/Neuropsychology concentration, like the other concentrations within the Clinical Psychology program (Forensic and Child/Family) does not accept applications per se.
-These concentrations are available to ANY interested doctoral student within the Clinical Psychology program.
+Note that the Health/Neuropsychology specialization, like the other specializations within the Clinical Psychology program (Forensic and Child/Family) does not accept applications per se.
+These specializations are available to ANY interested doctoral student within the Clinical Psychology program.
 Interested applicants must apply to the Clinical Psychology Doctoral program.
 Those students seeking additional information are encouraged to contact one of the faculty members directly (preferably via email).